open-mmlab/mmengine/docs/en/advanced_tutorials/config.md

 It can be seen that using the update method in the configuration file will recursively update the fields, rather than simply covering them.
 ````

 Compared with pure text style configuration files, the inheritance rule of pure Python style configuration files is completely aligned with the import syntax of Python, which is easier to understand and supports jumping between configuration files.
-You may wonder since both inheritance and module imports use import syntax, why do we need an `if '_base_'` statement for inheriting configuration files?
+You may wonder since both inheritance and module imports use import syntax, why do we need an `with read_base()'` statement for inheriting configuration files?
 On the one hand, this can improve the readability of configuration files, making inherited configuration files more prominent.
 On the other hand, it is also restricted by the rules of lazy_import, which will be explained later.

 #### Dump the Configuration File